 Let’s take a tail plug-in that can collect logs from files by tailing them.
 For that plugin, I’ve used the following configuration:

-It can remember the last read position, supports different parsers, etc.
+remember the last read position, supports different parsers, etc. Because of

-Because of this configuration, you will get a fluentd record for every single line in your log files.
+this configuration, you will get a fluentd record for every single line in your

 It will store all of them in fluentd buffer (which can be memory, a file, or anything else, if you have a plugin for that).